Find Affordable College Courses

 $19,354 Average Tuition & Fees

 The excellent programs at AI Miami International University of Art and Design helped the school earn the #2 place on this year’s ranking of the best graphic communications schools in the Southeast Region .
-Located in the city of Miami, International Fine Arts College is a private for-profit school with a small student population.
+Located in the large city of Miami, International Fine Arts College is a private for-profit college with a small student population.

 $12,740 Average Tuition & Fees